 |11.||Nikon D300S||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the D7200 has a microphone port, which is missing on the D90.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the D7200 and the D90 have been discontinued, but can regularly be found used on eBay.
+Both the D7200 and the D90 have been discontinued, but can regularly be found used on ebay.
 The D90 was replaced by the Nikon D7000, while the D7200 was followed by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Nikon D90 Manual.
+Further information on the features and operation of the D7200 and D90 can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Nikon D90 Manual.

 So what conclusions can be drawn?
 Is the Nikon D7200 better than the Nikon D90 or vice versa?
 The listing below highlights the relative strengths of the two models.